 It is advantageous to also use some of the tonic herbs when using licorice, and some of the most effective are the adaptogens.
-Licorice is itself one of the adaptogenic herbs, and this is a group of highly effective herbs for stress and adrenal fatigue.
+Licorice is itself on the list of adaptogenic herbs, and this is a group of highly effective herbs for stress and adrenal fatigue.

 There are benefits of licorice root to aid digestive problems.
 The active ingredient in licorice called glycyrrhizinic acid, has a soothing action on inflammation within the lining of the stomach and intestines, as it provides protection from the result of stomach acid.

 It does not reduce the production of acid in the gut, instead it helps to increase the defensive action of the stomach, and supports the protective coating of the lining of the stomach.

 This creates an impressive healing action for a number of stomach problems including helping ulcerative colitis, Crohn's disease, celiac disease and leaky gut syndrome.